Critical analysis on the reproducibility of visual quality assessment using deep features: Visual quality assessment based on deep features

 For the design of many image and video processing methods and their practical use, objective assessment of perceptual characteristics, such as quality or aesthetics, may be required.
 In order to develop such algorithms, benchmark datasets have been created that contain multimedia items together with annotated perceptual attributes.
 These labels usually are mean opinion scores (MOS) from lab-based or crowdsourced user studies.
 They serve as ground truth data for model evaluation, as well as for training and validation of machine learning approaches.

 In recent years, deep convolutional neural networks (DCNN) have seen increased use as feature extraction tools.
 Specifically, internal activations of individual DCNN layers have been useful for human perception tasks in general, despite the original training criterion only considering object classification.
 For example, in aesthetics quality assessment, several works~\cite{hii2017multigap,hosu2019effective} have represented images as internal activations of Inception-style networks.
-Others have used similar concepts for image quality prediction~\cite{bianco2018use,gao2018blind}, or perceptual similarity assessment~\cite{zhang2018unreasonable}.
+Others have used similar concepts for image and video quality prediction~\cite{gao2018blind,gotz2019no}, or perceptual similarity assessment~\cite{zhang2018unreasonable}.

-Recently, this approach has been utilized for no-reference image and video quality assessment in the papers \svr{}, \lstm{}, and \multi{}, that are under investigation in this contribution.
-The concept of these three similar approaches can be broken down in the three stages of fine-tuning, feature extraction, and quality prediction.
-Figure \ref{fig:flowchart} is a high-level representation containing the broader differences between the methods.
-In the following, we will describe the three separate stages and outline the difference.
-For clarity, whenever we reference frames, we are relating it to \svr{} and \lstm{}, whereas the term images refers to \multi{}.
+Recently, this approach has been utilized for no-reference image and video quality assessment in \deepbiq{}, \svr{}, \lstm{}, \multi{}, and \deeprn{}, that are under investigation in this contribution.
+The concept of the first four very similar approaches can be broken down into the three stages of fine-tuning, feature extraction, and quality prediction.
+Depending on the final predictor, an additional step of feature aggregation may be required.
+Figure \ref{fig:flowchart} is a high-level representation containing the broader differences between the methods, ranging from different inputs to the network, to the features that are extracted from the network, as well as the way features are aggregated to serve as an input to the final regressor.
+In the following, we will first describe the three separate stages and outline the difference and then discuss the differences to \deeprn{} separately.
+For clarity, whenever we reference frames, we are relating it to \svrt{} and \lstmt{}, whereas the term images refers to \deepbiqt{}, \deeprnt{} and \multit{}.